-- c) Within twelve (12) months of the results of the interference engineering analysis, DGLLC must remediate any AC interference causing an AC current discharge greater than 50 amperes per meter squared of surface area.
+- c) Within twelve (12) months of the results of receiving the interference engineering analysis, AGDC must remediate any AC interference causing AC current discharge greater than 50 amperes per meter squared of surface area.
 Remediation means the implementation of performance measures including, but not limited to, additional grounding along the pipeline to reduce interference currents.
-Any DC interference that results in CP levels that do not meet the requirements of 49 CFR Part 192, Subpart I, must be remediated within 12 months of this evaluation. - d) Electrical interference mitigation and CP systems and equipment must comply with Condition 13. - 20) Data Integration: DGLLC must create a data integration plan to integrate and analyze data pertaining to the integrity of the SBD Segments.
-The data integration plan must define the integrity management data elements required for integrity management of the SBD Segments, strain capacity assessment, determination and forecast of strain demand, and monitoring and remediation. - a) At a minimum, the data integration plan must reflect the information in Table 3: Data Integration Plan Information, in addition to the requirements in Table 1 of the American Society of Mechanical Engineers (ASME) B31.8S-2004. - b) Data integration must be outlined on pipeline route sheets (example: scale of 1 inch = 100 up to 500 feet on D- (24 inches x 36 inches) or E- (36 inches x 42 inches) size drawings or similar size drawings) or in an electronic geographic information system (GIS) with parallel sections for each integrity category and recent aerial photography or satellite imagery (recent photography means within 24 months of initial filing and every seven (7) years thereafter).
-Data integration must be capable of being updated on a continuing basis, in accordance with 49 CFR Part 192.
+Any DC interference that results in CP levels that do not meet the requirements of 49 CFR Part 192, Subpart I, must be remediated within twelve (12) months of this evaluation. - d) Electrical interference mitigation and CP systems and equipment must comply with Condition 13.

+20) Data Integration: AGDC must create a data integration plan to integrate and analyze data pertaining to the integrity of the SBD Segments.
+The data integration plan must define the integrity management data elements required for integrity management of the SBD Segments; strain capacity assessment; determination and forecast of strain demand; and monitoring and remediation.

+- a) The data integration plan must reflect the information in Table 6: "Data Integration Plan Information," as a minimum, in addition to the requirements in Table 1 of ASME B31.8S-2004; - b) Data integration must be outlined on pipeline route sheets (example: scale of 1 inch = 100 up to 500 feet on D (24"x36") or E (36"x42") size drawings or similar size drawings) or in an electronic geographic information system (GIS), with parallel sections for each integrity category and recent aerial photography or satellite imagery (recent photography, within 24 months of initial filing and every 7 years thereafter).
+Data integration must be capable of being updated on a continuing basis in accordance with 49 CFR Part 192;